paidi/paidi.github.io/_posts/2015-06-29-scotdeeplearn.md

 href="http://homepages.inf.ed.ac.uk/amos/">Amos Storkey</a> and <a
 href="http://homepages.inf.ed.ac.uk/s1060594/">Krzysztof Geras</a>)
 deserve credit for putting together such a strong program.
 I seem to have more notes for the talks which are closer to my own interests, so go into more details on those in the summaries below.
+Any errors in what I have written below are most likely my own, and not the fault of the speakers.

 #### Deep Gaussian Processes